 If you're stressed out - all the time - like I am, then this is music to your ears.
 Blueprint's Rob Nieters first tried CBD just nine months ago and in a short time, has invested a great deal of time and resources into having one of the widest selections of quality CBD products on the market.
 Louisville Supplement Store offers everything, imaginable, from vapes to lotions to now, protein powders!!

-LSS has two great protein products, now available, a 3,350mg Cbd whey in 3 flavors
+LSS has two great protein products, now available, a 3,350mg Cbd whey in 3 flavors and a 1,675mg Cbd whey in 2 flavors.

 I don't know about you, but 1-2 scoops of either, would not only feed hungry muscles, but would make one heck of a great meal before bed.
 Maybe include a tablespoon of peanut butter or some oats, depending on where you are with your macros, but you could have DEEP, RESTFUL SLEEP AND GROW!!
 Sounds pretty damn good to me!!